MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 | --single_data_path | str | edit to the path where your ```unknown.NoHead.csv``` is located |
 | --wl | int | the window size for one window, please make it as odd number |

+You can see corresponding message if there are incorrect calculation.
+But usually it shows difference as long as there are error within 10e-5, which is totally bearable for most of the cases.

 #### Step6: Generate dataset

 Firstly there is difference in static datset and dynamic dataset: